GioeleBuriani/past_projects/2019-11_House_alarm_network/README.md

 ## Files
 - **House alarm - Final network.circ**: The final logical network file, meant to be launched with the Logisim software.
 - **House alarm - Term paper.pdf**: The final term paper describing all the aspects of the project.
-- **House alarm - Full scheme.png**: The final term paper describing all the aspects of the project.
+- **House alarm - Full scheme.png**: A graphical representation of the full logical network to control the system.